apache/cordova-docs/www/docs/en/edge/guide/platforms/wp8/webview.md

 1. Copy the `wp8/template/config.xml`to the project's root directory and

-Instructions above will link core Cordova components only, see <a href="../../../plugin_ref/plugman.html">Using Plugman to Manage Plugins</a> in order to link Cordova plugins.
+Instructions above will link core Cordova components only, see Using Plugman to Manage Plugins in order to link Cordova plugins.